BIGJRA/BIGJRA.github.io/rejuv.md

 - You have to do it alone.
 (Aelita -1)

 After another conversation, you can talk to Sharon for a battle against the duo.
-It’s optional, but winning will get you relationship points (Ren +2, Aelita +2).
+It's optional, but winning will get you relationship points (Ren +2, Aelita +2).

 Head up the ladder and talk to Nastasia and Ren.
 Follow her into the room on the right, then go back downstairs.

-Beat the Xen grunts for relationship points (+1 Aelita) , then on the couch, accept Aelita’s request for story time.
-We’re now playing as her with her team for a little bit!
+Beat the Xen grunts for relationship points (+1 Aelita) , then on the couch, accept Aelita's request for story time.
+We're now playing as her with her team for a little bit!

 As soon as you get control, head over to the spot on the left side of